Seniors graduating in 2021 from:

 Before applying, click the link below to view the application.
 Then have your answers prepared BEFORE starting the application.
 While you may be able to edit your responses, you cannot save unsubmitted forms.
 You cannot submit a form without answering all questions.
 You will get an email after you respond, providing you with a link if you wish to edit your application later.
 If you lose this link, you will be unable to edit, and it is better to submit the application as well prepared as possible.
 Best wishes for all applying.
 You must submit an application by the deadline to get invited to interview.

 In the second part of the interview, the student shares his/her work with the committee through the Power Point presentation.

-Each applicant is asked to bring eight of his/her best work.
-No computer generated images.
-These should demonstrate a range of different subject matter, media and approach, to show the student's interests and talents.
+The choice of artwork for the Power Point should demonstrate a range of different subject matter, different media and approaches, to show the student's interests and talents.
 The discussion centers on the background of the choice, the reasons for creating the piece, and what the artist was trying to achieve.

 Each interview takes approximately thirty minutes.

 The final stage in the scholarship selection process follows this course of action:

 Each committee member individually reviews her notes and gives a preliminary ranking to all the applicants.